AglaiaNorza/obsidian-vault/multicore/07 - Processes and Threads.md

 >![[MPI-multiple.png|center|500]]
 >

+#### using openMP with MPI
+The safest threading level for using openMP with MPI is `MPI_THREAD_FUNNELED`, as it fits nicely with most OpenMP models.

+- MPI maps each process on a core - all the threads created by that process will run on the same core. to inhibit this functionality, the `--bin-to-none` clause is necessary

 ### thread-safety, re-entrant functions
 A block of code is **thread-safe** if it can be simultaneously executed by multiple threads without causing problems.